 The ‘Gypsy – Pink and White’ wedding ring with alternating diamonds and pink sapphires.

-The ‘Union Gypsy’ gents two tone yellow gold and white gold wedding ring featuring three 2pt princess uct diamonds.
+The ‘Union Gypsy’ gents two-tone yellow gold and white gold wedding ring featuring three 2pt princess cut diamonds.

 The ‘Gypsy Blue’ ladies wedding ring featuring eight blue diamonds.